john-odonnell/katacoda-scenarios/new-scenario-template/4_cluster_prep.md

 Retrieve a SSL certificate from Conjur, using the script `get-conjur-cert.sh`.
-This script can be downloaded from the Conjur Kubernetes Authenticator's [GitHub release](https://github.com/cyberark/conjur-authn-k8s-client/releases/tag/v0.22.0), but for the purposes of this example, it has been included as `/usr/local/bin/get-conjur-cert.sh`.
+This script can be downloaded from the Conjur Kubernetes Authenticator's [GitHub release](https://github.com/cyberark/conjur-authn-k8s-client/releases/tag/v0.22.0), but for the purposes of this quick-start, it has been included as `/usr/local/bin/get-conjur-cert.sh`.

 ```